ponylang/ponyc/.release-notes/next-release.md

 ## Add prebuilt ponyc binaries for MacOS on Apple Silicon

 We've added prebuilt ponyc binaries specifically made to work MacOS Monterey on Apple Silicon.
-They can be downloaded directly from Cloudsmith. ponyup installation support will be coming in the near future.
+You can install them with ponyup that is now also available for MacOS on Apple Silicon.

 ## Disable incorrect runtime assert for ASIO thread shutdown.